Since 1993

 You cannot get something from nothing.
 An entire universe cannot pop out of nothingness.
 But, to those scientists who claim such, I wonder why it is that an entire universe pops out of nothingness?
 Why not a burrito, a Corvette, or a Darth Vader Bobble Head?
 There seems to be no physical reason for an entire universe to pop into existence, any more than having lesser “things” pop into existence.

-The reason I’m addressing nothingness is because I’m accustomed to “defining words”. if you can get away with defining the word, you can arrive at any destination you choose.
+The reason I’m addressing nothingness is because I’m accustomed to “defining words”.
+If you can get away with defining the word, you can arrive at any destination you choose.
 George Orwell had all sorts of doublespeak in “1984”, and scientists are now behaving in much the same way.
-The main perpetrators of modern slight of hand tricks are quantum physicists.
-In order to get around a universe that had a “beginning” and “came from nothing”, they have fabricated new (and ever changing) definitions of the word “nothing”.
+The main perpetrators of modern sleight of hand tricks are quantum physicists.
+In order to get around a universe that had a “beginning” and “came from nothing”, they have fabricated new (and ever-changing) definitions of the word “nothing”.
 The nothingness can contain some sort of quantum force, or a scientific model that can explain the situation.
 To be fair, the same claims can be made of religious folk, in that they create a God to be the “something” that first created everything.
-Religion’s answer to this question is even worse, quite frankly, though either side may ultimately be correct.
+Religion’s answer to this question is, quite frankly, even worse, though either side may ultimately be correct.
 Believe me, I’m not suggesting that a universe from nothing is some sort of proof of God, this doesn’t have to go there, because there could be plenty of answers to this question.

 An odd byproduct of no “thing” before the Big Bang would be that there would be no “time” before the Big Bang.
 Time as we know it only shows up as ‘spacetime’, and our sort of “time” is only present when there is some “thing” present (energy, quantum stuff, fields, whatever).
 Yes, entire books have been written on this, sorry for drastically oversimplifying things.